NamelessChamber/NamelessChamber/README.md

 - when successful, set `rbenv local 2.7.2` and `rbenv global 2.7.2`
 - use `ruby --version` when necessary to check current ruby binary version

+#### npm / nvm note

+- as the official docs of npm [say](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), "We strongly recommend using a Node version manager like nvm to install Node.js and npm"
+- do install nvm by following the instructions [here](https://github.com/nvm-sh/nvm) -- typically, the `curl ... | bash` should work / be enough
+- DO run npm version 15 when running this project. npm version 16 is proven to not work (seemingly related to node-gyp -- maybe).

 ### Develop